dsohk/rancher-devsecops-workshop/docs/part-3.md

-# Part 3 - Configure Jenkins with DevSecOps tools to deploy spring-petclinic App
+# Part 3 - Configure Jenkins Pipeline to deploy spring-petclinic App

 After we have configured and have verified Jenkins is working, let's build the spring-petclinic application.